jenkinsci/build-monitor-plugin/README.md

 1. Support for [Gravatar](http://gravatar.com)
 1. Display parameters of parametrized jobs
 1. ~~Persist layout configuration changes in a long-lived cookie.~~

+## FAQ

+### How do I let my teammates know that I'm fixing a broken build?

+By claiming it.
+Build Monitor supports Jenkins [Claim Plugin](https://wiki.jenkins-ci.org/display/JENKINS/Claim+plugin), so once you have it installed, enable "Broken build claiming" in the "Post-build actions" of your Jenkins job.
+From now on you'll be able to claim any further broken builds and Build Monitor will pick it up.

+You might also be interested in a [script](https://wiki.jenkins-ci.org/display/JENKINS/Allow+broken+build+claiming+on+every+jobs) that enables claiming on all your Jenkins jobs.

+### How do I know what broke the build?

+Wouldn't it be great to know _what_ made your build fail?
+Well of course it would.
+Build Monitor supports Jenkins [Buld Failure Analyzer Plugin](https://wiki.jenkins-ci.org/display/JENKINS/Build+Failure+Analyzer) so get it, [teach it](https://wiki.jenkins-ci.org/display/JENKINS/Build+Failure+Analyzer#BuildFailureAnalyzer-Knowledgebase) and Build Monitor will tell you what the Failure Analyzer found out.

+### I have too many jobs on one screen, what should I do?

+You have several options here:

+1. **review the granularity of your jobs**: If you have too many low-level jobs displayed on one screen, consider consolidating them using [Promoted Builds Plugin](https://wiki.jenkins-ci.org/display/JENKINS/Promoted+Builds+Plugin) or [MultiJob Plugin](https://wiki.jenkins-ci.org/display/JENKINS/Multijob+Plugin)
+1. **use job filters**: Build Monitor supports Jenkins [View Job Filters Plugin](https://wiki.jenkins-ci.org/display/JENKINS/View+Job+Filters), if you have it installed
+1. get a bigger screen ...

+### Red and green colours are lovely, but I'm colour blind ...
+There's a colour blind mode you can [enable in the Settings](https://github.com/jan-molak/jenkins-build-monitor-plugin/issues/30#issuecomment-35849019)

 ## License: MIT